MikulasBenda/english-for-designers/first-impressions/Storytelling.md

 # My Story — A Designer Who Took the Scenic Route

+Hi.. my name si Mikuláš Benda, but you can call me Miky, I don't really go for formalities, at least when its not necessary, like talking to pope.. i would think you have to be formal around his holiness.. right?
+I am here to tell you a little bit about myself so you know who you have the pleasure of listening to for the next 15 minutes, so without further ado, here we go.

-Once upon a time, I was just a kid drawing like every other kid.
-Nothing special.
-At least, that’s what everyone assumed — including me.
+Once upon a time, I was just a little baby boy, exploring, laughing, crying and drawing like every other kid.
+Nothing out of the ordinary.
+At least, that’s what everyone assumed.
 It wasn’t until the last year of elementary school that I realized drawing could actually be… fun.
 Not just doodles, but something with meaning, something that could grow.

 When it came time to pick a high school, I was torn between two paths: cooking, my first love (and still a lifelong passion), or graphic design, a mysterious force I didn’t fully understand yet.
 I chose design — and landed in a school where “graphic design” meant dusty methods and outdated software.
 Still, I stuck with it.
 I kept drawing, painting, and leveling up my skills in my own way.